bombcheck/esp8266_milight_hub/README.md

 ```

 **Make sure that `mqtt_topic_pattern`, `mqtt_state_topic_pattern`, and `matt_update_topic_pattern` are all different!**  If they are they same you can put your ESP in a loop where its own updates trigger an infinite command loop.

-##### Customize fields

-You can select which fields should be included in state updates by configuring the `group_state_fields` parameter.
-Available fields should be mostly self explanatory, with the possible exceptions of:

-1. `state` / `status` - same value with different keys (useful if your platform expects one or the other).
-1. `brightness` / `level` - [0, 255] and [0, 100] scales of the same value.
-1. `kelvin / color_temp` - [0, 100] and [153, 370] scales for the same value.
-The later's unit is mireds.
-1. `bulb_mode` - what mode the bulb is in: white, rgb, etc.
-1. `color` / `computed_color` - behaves the same when bulb is in rgb mode.  `computed_color` will send RGB = 255,255,255 when in white mode.
-This is useful for HomeAssistant where it always expects the color to be set.

 ## UDP Gateways